June 28, 2011 - by David Hess

 What a difference a day makes.
 The analysis explained above used odds that were current as of a few hours before the start of the women’s quarterfinals.
 Since then, Azarenka’s odds to reach the final have gotten a lot shorter, while her odds to win Wimbledon have remained steady.

-Such a shift certainly changes her implied odds in the chart above, and the ironic result is that we now believe that Azarenka’s Betfair-implied odds to reach the final game may now actually be overvalued, and no longer undervalued.
+Such a shift certainly changes her implied odds in the chart above, and the ironic result is that we now believe that Azarenka’s Vegas-implied odds to reach the final game may now actually be overvalued, and no longer undervalued.

 Maybe this was just a random blip, but for whatever reason, it looks like there was a short window of time for a sharp bettor to jump on a market inefficiency before the market corrected itself.